-SEH is pleased to announce that Paulette Hedrington has been named leader of our wastewater and water operations in Wisconsin and Indiana.
+SEH is pleased to announce that Paulette Hedrington has been named leader over our wastewater and water operations in Wisconsin and Indiana.

 Paulette’s experience is multi-faceted: leading teams, researching and helping to secure grants for our clients’ projects as well as developing processes that ensure SEH business operations run as effectively as possible.